 “We were able to complete the adoption in about a year.
 Before coming to SRP, we had planned on it taking us about five years to financially be able to adopt.
 It was a godsend.”

 Bald knows there are worries associated with adoption.
 Will I be able to bond with a child who isn’t biologically mine?
-Will the child love me?
+Will, the child love me?
 He encouraged those who are considering adoption to not let fear override the opportunity to become a parent.
+If you want some background on what to expect when adopting, you can always look at The Ultimate Guide to Adopting a Child to better inform you.

 “I had the same fears, but as soon as I got to the hospital and saw Hunter, there was no doubt in my mind that I loved him,” Bald said.
 “Don’t be afraid.”